 Food Tour Partners

-The following businesses feature on our food tours.
+The following businesses feature on our food tours & retreats.
 Please click on the links below for more information on where to taste and order their products:

-Established in 2003, the Christchurch Farmers' Market runs every Saturday from 9am until 1pm all year round.
-Set in the stunning grounds of Riccarton House and Bush, the farmers' market has the best of Canterbury's produce on offer, Hummingbird coffee and live music.
+Enjoy the taste of Marlborough's best seasonal fruit, vegetables, and other produce.
+Relax knowing that meat, cheese and eggs all come from animals that have been treated humanely.
 The market is widely acclaimed for both the quality and diversity of its fresh farm products, and artisan and prepared foods.
 The actual stallholders are the producers themselves – people who grow, rear or bake the food that they sell.

 HomeTrees Olive Oil

 HomeTrees of West Melton is a boutique olive grove owned by Warren and Liz Thompson.
 Their Tuscan olive varieties of Frantoio, Leccino and Pendalino were planted approximately ten years ago.
 Although not wholly organic, Warren and Liz do not use chemical fertilisers or toxic spray on their trees.
 The olives are left on the trees until perfectly sun-ripened before they are hand-picked by family and friends.
 While most extra virgin olive oil is left to settle for 30 to 90 days before bottling, HomeTrees oil goes from press to bottle in a matter of hours giving it a wonderfully pungent, peppery flavour and a luminous green colour.

 Breaking the mould in wine region, this proud little brewery is owned by 1613 Kiwis.
 Producing craft beer in Marlborough since 2003 Moa has a range of standard and seasonal release beers, with some surprises thrown in.